nikomatsakis/rustconf-2021/content/index.md

 ???

 When things are going well, this is actually exactly how Rust feels.
-Check out this blog post from Tenable.
+This blog post by the folks at Tenable is a great example.
 They replaced some of their JavaScript code to process logs with Rust, and they saw a huge improvement in resource usage.

 ---